 Over the same period, the body of law that structures most private group health insurance - ERISA - has effectively delegated control of risk pooling and resource allocation to the employers that sponsor group plans.
 Drawing on a history of ERISA that has not been explored in legal scholarship, I demonstrate how the private welfare state of workplace-based health insurance has evolved into the creation of what amounts to corporate sovereignty in controlling access to health coverage.
 The discourse of managing risk bonds these two components of health law and the health care system: patient care and access to coverage.

 From a normative perspective, the greatest problem with risk-centered governance arises from a democracy deficit.
 Because almost all health insurance risk pools are based in workplaces, there is potential to draw on the social networks created by work as a mechanism for building new, localized publics engaged with health policy.
 Treating insurance risk pools as potential mechanisms of governance, rather than merely as actuarial units, would force the publicizing (at least within the workplace) of myriad political decisions: who gets included and excluded in the pooling process, how allocation decisions are made, and whether there are systems of accountability and checks and balances sufficient to produce a risk allocation system that is equitable, as well as efficient and flexible.
 The article builds on the egalitarian potential of social insurance as a technology of governance, and argues for filling a gap that exists not only in the current system, but also in all proposals for reform.

 Scholarly Commons Citation

 Hunter, Nan D., "Risk Governance and Deliberative Democracy in Health Care" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 478.
+478.